 - Return the dough to the processor and add the butter process until well incorporated and then kneading it for another minute on the counter.
 The dough will cling to the sides of the processor and feel warm to touch at this point.
 Kneading on the counter should cool it and help firm it up.

 - Transfer the dough to a large bowl that has been lightly oiled.
-Cover and allow the dough to rise until approximately 4 times
+Cover and allow the dough to rise until approximately 3 to 4 times its volume, approximately 3 hours.

 - Cool on a rack for 1 hour before slicing.